THE LAW OF TOTAL TRICKS - a bidding tool for decision

 This doesn't matter because if a specific king is in a good position or in bad position for a finesse it is a question in add one trick for a side or for other side.
 But the number of total tricks stay constant.

-In the same way, if a suit has a king dubleton with a ace tripleton the sum of 3 tricks with a ruff by defense or declarer does not change the hand's total tricks.
+In the same way, if a suit has a king doubleton with a ace tripleton the sum of 3 tricks with a ruff by defense or declarer does not change the hand's total tricks.

 How can we use this estatistical principle for take advantage?